 About the Land-Based Testing Facility

-To help bring the new CSC ships into service and support them throughout their lifecycle, the Department of National Defence (DND) is building a Land-Based Testing Facility (LBTF) on a portion of DND-owned land at Hartlen Point in Eastern Passage, Nova Scotia.
+To help bring the new RCD ships into service and support them throughout their lifecycle, the Department of National Defence (DND) is building a Land-Based Testing Facility (LBTF) on a portion of DND-owned land at Hartlen Point in Eastern Passage, Nova Scotia.
 This project will test and integrate the ships’ capability systems before being installed on the actual vessels.

 Canada is a maritime nation, and the LBTF is an important, one-of-a-kind facility that will foster innovation and support sustainable growth in Canada’s marine industry.
 During construction and operation, the LBTF will contribute to the economy and to jobs and growth in the region.
-It is estimated that more than 10,000 Canadian jobs will be created or maintained throughout the 25-year construction period of the CSC ships, and the LBTF project is expected to sustain almost 350 jobs in the Halifax region throughout the various construction phases.
+It is estimated that more than 10,000 Canadian jobs will be created or maintained throughout the 25-year construction period of the RCD ships, and the LBTF project is expected to sustain almost 350 jobs in the Halifax region throughout the various construction phases.
 Once complete, the facility will accommodate 120 full-time staff, including members of the RCN, DND employees and contractors.

 DND is committed to doing its part to leave a healthy environment for future generations of Canadians and to meet the targets set in the Greening Government Strategy and the Defence Climate and Sustainability Strategy.
 The LBTF project at Hartlen Point will also follow DND’s Green Building Directive which targets net-zero carbon emissions.